What is tolerable misstatement?

 Testing identifies two misstatements:

-- Invoice #4,271: recorded at EUR 18,500, confirmed at EUR 17,200.
+• Invoice #4,271: recorded at EUR 18,500, confirmed at EUR 17,200.
 Misstatement: EUR 1,300 (tainting factor: 7.0%).

-- Invoice #6,089: recorded at EUR 42,000, confirmed at EUR 42,000 but relates to a January 2026 delivery.
+• Invoice #6,089: recorded at EUR 42,000, confirmed at EUR 42,000 but relates to a January 2026 delivery.
 Cutoff misstatement: EUR 42,000 (tainting factor: 100%).

-The auditor projects the misstatements across the population using MUS projection and then performs the ISA 530.A22 dual comparison:
+The auditor projects the misstatements across the population using MUS projection and then performs the ISA 530 .A22 dual comparison.

 What reviewers catch

-Tolerable misstatement vs performance materiality
+Tolerable misstatement vs PM

-- Purpose.
-Performance materiality provides a buffer against aggregate undetected misstatements; tolerable misstatement sets the acceptance threshold for a specific test.
+Tolerable misstatement is always equal to or less than PM.
+Where PM provides a buffer against aggregate undetected misstatements across all accounts, tolerable misstatement sets the acceptance threshold for one specific test.

 Key standard references

-- ISA 530.5(c): Definition of tolerable misstatement — the monetary amount set by the auditor for a specific sampling application.
+• ISA 530.5 (c) defines tolerable misstatement as the monetary amount set by the auditor for a specific sampling application.

 Related terms